Lourdes Ambriz: Life and career

 Ambriz performed with a number of the orchestras in Mexico and also sang with the Saint Paul Chamber Orchestra, the Dallas Symphony, the San Francisco Symphony, the National Centre for the Arts Orchestra of Canada, the Simón Bolívar Orchestra of Venezuela and the German Deutsche Kammerakademie.

 In 1990 she toured Spain with the group of soloists from Mexico directed by Eduardo Mata.
 The same year she dubbed the songs from Disney's Beauty and the Beast (1991) as the singing voice (Note: Voice actress Diana Santos was the speaking voice of Belle in the 1991 Spanish-language version of Disney's Beauty and the Beast.) of the character Belle.
 The following year she made her operatic debut in Europe singing the title role of Emilio Arrieta's Marina at the Málaga Opera.
 In 1992 she toured twelve European countries.
 In 1993 she was invited to represent Mexico at the Europalia festival in Brussels.
 Also in 1993, she toured South America.
 In 1995, she toured the United States with the early music group Ars Nova.

 In 2003 she portrayed Woglinde in the Mexican premiere of Wagner's Das Rheingold, adding in 2003 and 2006 the role of Ortlinde in Die Walküre.

-In 2010 Ambriz sang the role of Eupaforice in the staging of Graun's opera Montezuma, which first debuted in Germany.
+In 2010 Ambriz sang the role of Eupaforice in the staging of Graun's opera Montezuma, which debuted in Germany.
 It was presented there by the Teatro de Ciertos Habitantes Company under the musical direction of Gabriel Garrido and the stage direction of Claudio Valdés Kuri.
 Her performance as Eupaforice in the Spanish premiere at the Teatro Real in Madrid was widely acclaimed, with Roberto Herrscher calling Ambriz the "best singer" in the entire production, "a soprano of superb talents".
 She premiered the operas Aura by Mario Lavista, Víctor Rasgado's El coyote y el conejo and Paso del Norte, Dunaxii by Roberto Morales, Malinalli by Manuel Henríquez Romero and The Seventh Seed by Hilda Paredes.

 In 2014 she became deputy artistic director of the Compañía Nacional de Ópera.
 From 2015 to 2017 she was artistic director of the Ópera de Bellas Artes de México.

 In 2021 she would provide the voice of the Siren in the series Frankelda's Book of Spooks, produced by her nephews Roy and Arturo Ambriz.
 She reprised the role in its 2025 film prequel I Am Frankelda.

 Ambriz died on 28 August 2025 in a Mexico City hospital, aged 67.
 Media reported the cause as cancer.
 The Instituto Nacional de Bellas Artes y Literatura publicly confirmed her death on its social channels.